Euzebiosl/Euzebiosl/README.md

 ---

-- 💬 Ask me about **Java, tests, JavaScript, Docker, and anything related to software development OR anything else you want! :D**
+- 💬 **Ask me about:** Java, testing, JavaScript, Docker, and anything related to software development—or anything else you want! :D
-- 📫 How to reach me **matheus.euzebio@gmail.com**
+- 📫 **How to reach me:** matheus.euzebio@gmail.com

 ---